 Gary Whittaker, General Manager – Staffing Services WA/SA/NT, Chandler Macleod Group

-Tap into Safety offers training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation, gamification and interaction.
-As part of a well-being programme, All of Me helps business to intervene early and support worker mental health better by providing relevant and interactive workplace wellbeing training.
-To learn more please take a look at the video below:
+Tap into Safety offers training delivered online and via smart devices, anywhere, anytime on relevant workplace topics that impact mental health using fun animation.
+As part of a well-being programme, the Tap into Safety mental health training helps business to intervene early and support worker mental health better by providing relevant and interactive workplace wellbeing training.